Under the Korean Commercial Code (KCC), the following types of legal entities are recognised in Korea:

-Capital gains derived by non-residents on the sale of shares in Korean corporations are either exempt from Korean tax under an applicable tax treaty or subject to withholding tax at the lesser of 11% (including local income tax) of the sale proceeds or 22% (including local income tax) of the capital gains, which the purchaser is obliged to pay to the tax office.
+Capital gains derived by non-residents on the sale of shares in Korean corporations are either exempt from Korean tax under an applicable tax treaty or subject to withholding tax at the lesser of 11% (including local income tax) of the sale proceeds or 22% (including local income tax) of the capital gains.
+The purchaser is obligated to collect and pay the tax.

-Capital gains arising from the sale of listed shares are not subject to capital gains tax to the extent the shareholder (including a non-resident shareholder) did not hold 25% or more of the total outstanding shares at any time during the year when the sale took place and the preceding five years.
+Capital gains arising from the sale of listed shares are not subject to capital gains tax to the extent the non-resident shareholder did not hold 25% or more of the total outstanding shares at any time during the year when the sale took place or the preceding five years.

-Since Korea does not have any indirect capital gains tax, gains arising from the sale of the shares of a foreign company that directly or indirectly owns the shares of a Korean company are not subject to tax (“indirect share transfer”).
-However, the Korean tax authorities may attempt to impose tax on gains arising from an indirect share transfer by applying the substance-over-form principle.
+Since Korea does not have an indirect capital gains tax, gains arising from the sale of shares of a foreign company that directly or indirectly owns shares of a Korean company are not subject to tax (indirect share transfer).
+However, the Korean tax authority may attempt to impose tax on gains arising from an indirect share transfer by applying the substance-over-form principle.

-There are no special formulas used to determine the income of foreign-owned local affiliates selling goods or providing services.
-The Transfer Pricing Guidelines would apply.
+No special formulas are used to determine the income of foreign-owned local affiliates selling goods or providing services; the Transfer Pricing Guidelines would apply.

-The Korean tax authorities often challenge the deductibility of management service fees.
-In order to deduct the fees, the following conditions must be satisfied (under the Law for Coordination of International Tax Affairs):
+The Korean tax authority often challenges the deductibility of management service fees.
+In order to deduct the fees, the following conditions must be satisfied (under the Law for the Coordination of International Tax Affairs):

-Also, in line with the OECD’s recommendation on the limitation of interest expense deductions, Korea introduced a new rule that treats interest deductions as non-deductible to the extent net interest paid to foreign related parties exceeds 30% of adjusted net income (for this purpose, adjusted net income equals earnings before interest, taxes, depreciation and amortisation).
-Net interest expense refers to the total amount of interest paid on total funds borrowed by a Korean company from all foreign related parties minus the total amount of interest income received by the Korean company from foreign related parties.
+Also, in line with the OECD’s recommendation on the limitation of interest expense deductions, Korea introduced a new rule that treats interest deductions as non-deductible to the extent net interest paid to foreign related parties exceeds 30% of adjusted net income.
+(For this purpose, adjusted net income equals earnings before interest, taxes, depreciation and amortisation.)
+Net interest expense refers to the total amount of interest paid on funds borrowed by a Korean company from all foreign related parties minus the total amount of interest income received by the Korean company from foreign related parties.
 If the resulting value is negative, the net interest expense will be deemed to be zero.

 As Korean companies are taxed on their worldwide income, their foreign source income is also subject to tax in Korea.
 However, taxes imposed by foreign governments on foreign income are creditable up to the amount of income tax to be paid in Korea.
-Any excess foreign tax credit can be carried forward five years.
-Alternatively, foreign taxes may be deducted from taxable income.
+Any excess foreign tax credit can be carried forward ten years.

 This question is not applicable in South Korea.